pestphp/docs/expectations.md

 <a name="expect-dd"></a>
 ### `dd()`

-Use the `dd` method to dump the current expectation value and ends the script:
+Use the `dd` method to dump the current expectation value and end the script:

 ```php
 expect(14)->dd(); // 14